ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors/index.md

 ### agRichSelectCellEditor

-Available in ag-Grid Enterprise only.
+Available in AG Grid Enterprise only.
 An alternative to using the browser's `select` popup for dropdowns inside the grid.

 The `agRichSelectCellEditor` has the following benefits over the browser's `select` popup: